 - Deranged Marriage (Random House, 2012)

-Louisa Deasey is a Melbourne-based author who has published widely including work in Overland, Vogue, Stylus Poetry Journal and The Saturday Age.
+Louisa Deasey is the Melbourne-based author of the memoir, A Letter from Paris: A true story of hidden art, lost romance and family reclaimed (Scribe Publications).
+Louisa has published widely, including work in Overland, Vogue, Stylus Poetry Journal and The Saturday Age.
 Her first memoir, Love and Other U-Turns, was nominated for the Nita B. Kibble Award for women writers.
-Her new memoir is forthcoming from Scribe.

 DE PIERRES, Marianne

 Brigid Delaney is a former lawyer turned journalist.
-She has been a staff writer and editor for The Sydney Morning Herald and worked in digital news and on the foreign desk at the Telegraph.
-Her writing has appeared in The Age, Martha’s Vineyard Gazette, and The Guardian.
-She has contributed a short story to _Some Girls D_o (Allen and Unwin, 2007) and an essay for Griffith Review’s Next Big Thing issue.
-Brigid’s book about young people and consumer culture called The Restless Life: Churning through Love, Work and Play was published by Melbourne University Press.
-She is currently based London, where she works as a feature writer for CNN.com and contributes to features and opinion pieces to Fairfax newspapers in Melbourne and Sydney. www.thisrestlesslife.com.au
+She has been a staff writer and editor for Sydney Morning Herald and worked in digital news and on the foreign desk at the Telegraph and as a features writer for CNN.com.
+Her writing has appeared in The Age, Martha’s Vineyard Gazette, The Guardian, Vogue and The Griffith Review.
+She is based in Sydney and works at The Guardian.
+Brigid is currently based London, where she works as a feature writer for CNN.com and contributes features and opinion pieces to Fairfax newspapers in Melbourne and Sydney.

-Michele Di’Bartolo was born and raised in Brisbane.
-After spending time in both Sicily and London, she has now returned to Brisbane where she works as a lawyer.
-The Sicilian Kitchen, published in September 2008 by the Lantern Imprint of Penguin Books, is her first book.
-The Sicilian Kitchen was shortlisted for the Manuscript Award in the 2006 Queensland Premier’s Literary Awards.
+Michele Di’Bartolo was born and raised in Brisbane, and has spent time in London and Sicily.
+The Sicilian Kitchen, published in September 2008, is her first book.
+The work was shortlisted for the Manuscript Award in the 2006 Queensland Premier’s Literary Awards.

 Demet Divaroren was born in Adana, Turkey and migrated to Australia with her family when she was six months old.
 She writes fiction and non-fiction and her writing has appeared in Island magazine, Scribe’s New Australian Stories, The Age Epicure, The Big Issue, and was commended in the Ada Cambridge Biographical Prose Prize.
 She was also shortlisted for the Australian Vogel Literary Award.
 She appears as a panelist, guest speaker and workshop leader at literary festivals, universities, and schools across Melbourne.